nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Listing all activities in a session: `activity /list`

-> Allows user to view all existing activities in a particular session.
+> Allows user to view all existing activities in a particular session.<br>
+> An activity represents a single group activity and stores its name, costs and the name of the payer.<br>
+> A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format: `activity /list /sid [SESSION_ID]`